thelezend/solana-copy-trade-detect/README.md

 [![CI](https://github.com/thelezend/solana-copy-trade-detect/actions/workflows/ci.yml/badge.svg)](https://github.com/thelezend/solana-copy-trade-detect/actions/workflows/ci.yml)

+> **IMPORTANT: This repository is no longer maintained.
+I have developed a more efficient solution that no longer depends on Cielo or Shyft APIs.
+While I am not sharing this method publicly, it is available for purchase.
+Feel free to contact me on Discord for further details.**

 ## Introduction

 So, you've found a profitable Solana wallet after searching for hours on Dexscreener or Cielo and are ready to copy it.
 Why stop there?
 Take it a step further—analyze whether this wallet is copying another wallet or a group of wallets.
 Stay ahead of the competition and lead the way.
 This CLI program is built to help you do exactly that.